michal-finixio/exit-intent/README.md

 - triggers after user scrolls to the bottom of the page
   - disabled by default, to enable set `enableOnScrollBottomMobile` to `true`
   - uses `scroll` event
+- triggers after user scrolls fast to the top of the page (address bar)
+  - disabled by default, to enable set `enableOnFastScrollTopMobile` to `true`
+  - triggers, after user scrolls towards address bar from beyond `scrollTopStartingArticleDepth` point and reaches top of the article within `scrollTopSecondsToScroll` seconds

 <hr />